-- 1. Connect the component connectors to your video source's color-coded component video output ports, usually labeled Y, Pb, Pr or Y, Cb, Cr.
-If you are using an adapter, connect these connectors to your component video cable. - 2.
-Connect the VGA connector to a Computer port on the projector.
+1. Connect the component connectors to your video source's color-coded component video output ports, usually labeled Y, Pb, Pr or Y, Cb, Cr.
+If you are using an adapter, connect these connectors to your component video cable.

+2. Connect the VGA connector to the projector's Computer port.